Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

-Anticuchos: It is marinated heart of beef that are fried grilled.
+Anticuchos: It is a marinated heart of beef that is fried grilled.

 Carapulcra: It is made of dried and chopped potato with pork or chicken and beef, served with rice or alone.

 Ceviche: Consists of fish or shrimp Mixed with lemon.
 The fish is cut into small pieces and then mixed with the lemon juice and left to rest for an hour.
 Then mix with onion, celery, coriander, salt and black pepper.
 The dish is served cold.

 Roasted Cuy: It is considered a delicacy.
 It is the meat of the cuy seasoned with different species and is traditionally served for very special occasions in the Andean area of Peru.

 Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk and eggs, which is introduced inside rocoto (pepper), served with potatoes and cheese.

 Salchipapa: This dish based on sausages, chips, and sauces has become one of the favorites of Peruvians.